pdf-association/arlington-pdf-model/TestGrammar/README.md

 ## Code documentation

 Run `doxygen Doxyfile` to generate full documentation for the TestGrammar C++ PoC application.
 Then open [./doc/html/index.html](./doc/html/index.html). `dot` is also required.
+Please keep the Doxygen warning free, so that the code comments are kept maintained.

 ---